nsheff/docker/README.md

 # Dockerfiles

+**DEPRECATED**.
+This repository is no longer actively maintained.
+It has been replaced with the following:

+- [Databio/dockerfiles](https://github.com/databio/dockerfiles) is the new source for lab dockerfiles
+- [Bulker](bulker.databio.org/) is a polished, updated version of my 'containerized executables' that is now much more approachable than this initial version.

+I'll leave this repository here just for reference.

+---

 This repository contains a complete solution to dockerizing common commands.
 It includes both  Dockerfiles for building various docker containers, as well as a `bin` directory with executables that are run in their respective container.

 ## Getting started: An example